 Further programme information and booking details will be available over the coming months on www.darkskiesnationalparks.org.uk

 A number of events will be free while others will have a small charge attached.

 A star-filled sky is one of nature's most natural wonders!
 But they’re become harder than ever to experience.
 In an urban area you’ll be lucky to see 20 stars on a clear night but in an area of low light pollution, such as in our National Parks, you could see as many as 2,000 twinkling above you.

-National Parks are a stargazer’s paradise, with some of the best night skies in the country and we are excited to celebrate this with our second Dark Skies Festival.
+National Parks are a stargazer’s paradise, with some of the best night skies in the country and we are excited to celebrate this at our annual Dark Skies Festival.
 It’s all about discovering, learning and enjoying the dark and the stars you can see as a result, with events suitable for all ages.